TomasWallflower/Tech-CS-505/README.md

 ## Case of use
 In file named CODES.txt there is full list of variables, supported by internet module.

-In file named SCRIPT.sh there is linux shell script example which asks for values every 10 seconds and print them to console.
+In file named SCRIPT.sh there is linux shell script example which asks for values and print them to console.